MoTIF: A Mode-Structured Tensor Framework for Multi-Parametric Approximation, Super-Resolution and Forecasting of Unsteady Systems: Introduction

+In this work, we introduce MoTIF (Mode-structured Tensor Inference Framework), a structured tensor-based non-intrusive reduced-order modelling methodology designed for multi-parametric approximation, spatial resolution enhancement, and temporal forecasting within a unified formulation.
+The proposed framework is based on HOSVD to obtain a multilinear decomposition of high-dimensional datasets and adopts a mode-decoupled operator-learning strategy: Gaussian Process Regression is employed for parametric and spatial modal matrices, while recurrent neural networks are used to model temporal evolution.

+The main contributions of this work are: (i) The formulation of a mode-structured tensor framework that preserves the intrinsic multilinear organization of multi-parametric datasets. (ii) The introduction of a decoupled operator-learning strategy that assigns dedicated approximation operators to each modal dimension. (iii) The unification of database completion, spatial super-resolution, and temporal forecasting within a single non-intrusive reduced-order modelling framework. (iv) The methodology is validated on a database of unsteady laminar flow simulations past a square cylinder under varying Reynolds numbers and angles of attack.
+Although demonstrated in a fluid dynamics context, the formulation is general and applicable to high-dimensional parametric systems governed by partial differential equations.

-This manuscript is organized as follows.
-Section ~\ref{Methodology} describes the proposed methodology to develop HybriNet; Section \ref{model} describes the set-up for the numerical simulations and summarises the databases; Section \ref{results} describes the main results obtained and the discussion.
-Finally, Section \ref{conclusions} reports the conclusions of the work.
+The remainder of this manuscript is organized as follows.
+Section 2 presents the proposed methodology and the structured tensor formulation.
+Section 3 describes the numerical database used for validation.
+Section 4 discusses the obtained results.
+Finally, Section 5 summarises the main conclusions of the work.